Comments and criticisms are very welcome

 Who or what are we waiting for?
 Ever since this idea came to me in 1970, I have tried many many ways of explaining it, while my own understanding of it evolved.
 Most criticisms were that the human race is not ready for this, and it might be a few thousand years before we are.
 And so now I ask, who or what are we waiting for?

 Are we waiting for uncooperative people to evolve to the point where they are willing to cooperate?
 If so, then what are we doing with those people now, with our current political systems?
 Aren't we trying to track them down, arrest them, confine them, and reform them?
 What would prevent us from doing the same thing if this harmonizing resolution procedure was established?
-Everyone would have a motive to pursue universal agreement, which would require us to overpower anyone who refuses this pursuit.
+Everyone would have a motive to pursue universal agreement, which would naturally compel us to overpower anyone who refuses this pursuit by resorting to coercion.
 The only difference would be that random selection of arbiters would eliminate the possibility of such uncooperative people manipulating or gaining control of the system.

 So it is not the uncooperatives that we are waiting for.
 A harmonizing resolution procedure would deal with them in the same way that we attempt to deal with them with our current system.